 XI.
 ALLEGATIONS OF SEXUAL OR PHYSICAL ABUSE OF AN ACCUSER NOW A MAJOR

 1. When an allegation of sexual and/or physical abuse is reported by a major, or someone acting on the major's behalf, which alleges that an employee, former employee, or volunteer has abused someone who was a minor at the time of the alleged abuse, but is now a major the person to whom the allege abuse is reported must immediately report the allegation to his or her Executive Director who, in turn, will report the allegation to the Vicar General.
 The Executive Director will retain the authority and responsibility to direct the investigation of the allegation.

 2. The accuser (now a major) will be encouraged to report the matter to the authorities, if he/she so decides.

 3. The Executive Director will make written recommendations to the Vicar General regarding any aspects of the matter, including, but not limited to, the following:

-	- a. even though there is no legal obligation to report such accusations to civil authorities, the Executive Director will advise the Vicar General whether or not to report the matter to the civil authorities.
+- even though there is no legal obligation to report such accusations to civil authorities, the Executive Director will advise the Vicar General whether or not to report the matter to the civil authorities.
 The Executive Director should weigh and respect, among other factors depending on the situation, the desires of the accuser(s) who is now a major, taking into consideration the right of the accuser(s) to privacy and the present status and circumstances of the accused;

-	- d. whether to hire a psychiatrist, or other mental health professional to meet with the accuser and/or the accused and/or witnesses; and
+- whether to hire a psychiatrist, or other mental health professional to meet with the accuser and/or the accused and/or witnesses; and

 4. The Executive Director will report to the Vicar General the outcome of the investigation and his or her recommendation regarding action taken and/or to be taken in the case.
 The Executive Director and the Vicar General will follow all other pertinent provisions of this policy.